adityadeole24/Programming-Framework-Assessment/README.md

 What is good and why?

 The good part about this pseudocode is that it provides basic understanding of the scenario.
-The code has defined the classes and methods separately and it also defines how it will render through the list.
+The code structure defines the classes and methods separately and it also defines the basic rendering struture.

 What is bad and why?

-The bad part about this pseudocode is that the elseif condition for the "latest" rendering option will not be met in any case if the conditions above it are met.
+The bad part about this pseudocode is that it is missing error handling.
+The code assumes various aspects of the applicant for e.g. firstname always exist and is correctly formatted.
+This code also has insufficient comments.

 How could this pseudocode be improved?

-Replace the elseif condition with an if condition so that all the required rendering options are checked before producing an output.
+- Adding error handling will make the code more powerful.
+- Adding comprehensive explainations will provide clear information for understanding each part of the code.

 2. Revise this pseudocode (feel free to change its structure as you see fit) to match the hiring managers' new requests.
 The hiring managers change their minds and now want:
 - the applicant's native languages to be displayed